-Yongtao Lin has been a Health Information Network librarian, working at the Tom Baker Cancer Knowledge Centre since 2008.
+Yongtao Lin has been working as a health information network librarian at the Tom Baker Cancer Knowledge Centre in Calgary Alberta since 2008.
 She provides library services to support health care professionals in their evidence-based practice.
-The library is also part of a provincial patient-centered education strategy that supports cancer patients and their families.
-She was a librarian with hospital libraries in rural Nova Scotia for a few years before working with the University of Calgary.
-Her prior experience being an instructor has led her to integrate education into various aspects of library programs.
-Yongtao is interested in the impact of grey literature in health care and a strong believer of evidence-based practice.
-Email: yolin@ucalgary.ca
+The library is part of a provincial patient-centered education strategy supporting cancer patients and their families.
+She was a hospital librarian in rural Nova Scotia for a few years before moving to the University of Calgary.
+Her prior experience as an instructor has led her to integrate education into various aspects of library programs.
+Yongtao is interested in the impact of grey literature in health care and a strong believer in evidence-based practice.
+Yongtao was the awarded the Canadian Hospital Librarian of the Year in 2011. yolin@ucalgary.ca